 Connected Technology

-Ford’s SYNC 4A offers OTA updates (quarterly, per Car and Driver, May 2025) and voice navigation.
-The FordPass app, which I used to monitor the Lightning’s battery at 80% charge, earns X praise for its “butter-smooth updates” (@FordTech2025, May 2025).
+Ford’s SYNC 4A offers OTA updates (quarterly, per Car and Driver,) and voice navigation.
+The FordPass app, which is used to monitor the Lightning’s battery at 80% charge, earns X praise for its “butter-smooth updates” (@FordTech).

 Sustainability Commitment

-Ford aims for carbon neutrality by 2050, recycling 80% of battery materials with 20% recycled lithium, reducing landfill waste by 15 tons annually but facing supply chain delays (Ford Sustainability Report, 2025; EPA, “EV Recycling Impact,” 2025).
-I observed its renewable energy transition during a Michigan plant tour.
+Ford aims for carbon neutrality by 2050, recycling 80% of battery materials with 20% recycled lithium, reducing landfill waste by 15 tons annually but facing supply chain delays (Ford Sustainability Report; EPA, “EV Recycling Impact,”).

 Ford’s Unique Edge